 Blagaj, Počitelj, and Kravice Waterfalls are usually combined into one popular full-day tour.
 These locations present varied experiences for a day trip.

-Independent travel options with rental cars or local buses offer flexibility for exploration at your own pace.
+Independent transport options with rental cars or local buses offer flexibility for exploration at your own pace.

 Beyond Mostar's immediate vicinity, other unique destinations await, offering cultural insights and natural wonders.

-Located 30 km south of Mostar, this remarkably well-intact medieval and Ottoman fortified the small town is dramatically situated on a hillside above the Neretva River.
+Located 30 km south of Mostar, this remarkably well-well-preserved medieval and Ottoman fortified the small town is dramatically situated on a hillside higher than the Neretva River.

 Stunning natural travertine waterfalls, often called "mini Niagara."
 A popular spot for swimming and relaxation during summer.